hermitex/project-3/README.md

-# La Quiz
+# LaQuiz
-#### La Quiz is a quiz application that allows users to read questions and select the answers as either false or true, 08/05/2022
+#### LaQuiz is a quiz application that allows users to read questions and select the answers as either false or true, 08/05/2022

 #### By Tiberius Mairura